deepdive

 OpenAI-Compatible APIs

-base_path: controls the API prefix used to build endpoint
+and base_path: controls the API prefix used to build endpoint paths.

 llm = LLM.openai(